A man wearing a hat sits at a table and talks to other people at the table.

-Professional EOS Implementers like me teach the weekly Level 10 Meeting as one of the twenty tools in the EOS Toolbox™.
+Professional EOS Implementers like myself teach the weekly Level 10 Meeting as one of the 20 tools in the EOS Toolbox™.
 It’s a proven, world-class meeting format that’s currently being followed by tens of thousands of companies.
 Why?
-Because it keeps everything on track and on the same page, establishes accountability, and helps solve the most urgent and important issues.
-It’s a core driver for gaining traction.
+Because it keeps everything on track, keeps every team member aligned, establishes accountability, and helps solve the most urgent and important issues.
+It’s a core driver for gaining Traction®.

-This article will dive into the agenda for the Level 10 Meeting, highlighting the ways we use it to stay informed, engaged, and aligned.
-When you see the effectiveness of this meeting agenda for yourself – especially when automated in EOS Powered by Ninety – you’ll understand why it’s such a difference maker.
+This article will explain what a Level 10 Meeting is and how it works.
+We'll dive into the agenda and talk about the ways we use it to stay informed, engaged, and aligned.
+When you see how effective this meeting agenda is for yourself, especially when automated in EOS Powered by Ninety, you’ll understand why it makes such a difference.

 • Create consistent reporting on what matters